Fresh FIR against former Arunachal Pradesh CM in corruption case | Science-Environment

 - India

-The work to Arunachal Pradesh PWD was awarded by the then Commissioner of Kendriya Vidyalaya suo motu in 2005 despite the fact it ''did not have required establishment and wherewithal'' in Salt Lake area where construction was to take place.
+The work of Rs 14.71 lakh was awarded by the then commissioner of the Kendriya Vidyalaya suo motu to the Arunachal Pradesh PWD in 2005, despite the fact that it ''did not have the required establishment and wherewithal'' in the Salt Lake area, where the construction was to take place.

+The CBI has alleged that during a preliminary enquiry, it has emerged that Tuki had introduced his sister-in-law to the Arunachal Pradesh PWD engineer coordinating the project in Kolkata at the Kolkata airport to grant the project to her company, which was done.

+The probe in the matter was handed over to the central agency on the orders of the Gauhati High Court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)